 As the unit price per order has decreased, riders must fill more orders to maintain their original salary levels.
 However, the influx of an increased workforce is making this even more difficult to achieve because of competition for orders.
 As a result, workers are working longer hours, and some workers who were only sporadically taking orders are becoming more like full-time workers.
 A survey conducted by Beijing Yilian Legal Aid and Research Center of Labor shows that in Beijing, riders generally work more than 10 hours per day.

 The hours are long and the work is intense.
 Yet due to physical limitations, many are just barely making up for the decline in unit prices.
 Data released by Meituan in 2018 showed that just 42 percent of dedicated delivery riders made salaries in the 4,000 to 6,000 range, while 39 percent brought in 2,000 to 4,000 per month.
 Wages were even lower among crowdsourced delivery riders, of whom 39 percent made below 2,000 yuan.
 Only 31 percent of crowdsourced riders made between 2,000 and 4,000 yuan per month.
 Overall, workers' wages are not higher than in the past.
+In China's largest cities, riders' wages are now less than average wages, and the gap is widening.

 The same relative decline in wages has occurred in the ride-hailing industry, though in a slightly different way than in the delivery industry.
 Transportation platforms make profits by taking a commission from the driver's share of a single trip, and in order to get more money to expand their markets and services, the platform's service fee has not been reduced over the years.
 The aforementioned 2021 Tsinghua University report on the transport industry in China's major cities shows that most drivers believe that platform commissions are too high, and when fuel costs, electricity, vehicle rental, and other costs are combined, the cost of operating a ride-hailing car is too high.
 To adapt to the rules of the platform and offset the daily costs, many part-time riders choose to go full-time.